camunda/camunda-docs-manual/content/guides/installation-guide/full/glassfish/chapters/04-migration/01-migrate-71-72.md

 ## 5. Install the Camunda Archive

-Install the Camunda EAR, i.e., the file `$WLS_DISTRIBUTION/modules/camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear`.
+First, install the camunda job executor resource adapter, namely the file `$GLASSFISH_DISTRIBUTION/modules/camunda-jobexecutor-rar-$PLATFORM_VERSION.rar`.
+Then, install the camunda EAR, i.e., the file `$GLASSFISH_DISTRIBUTION/modules/camunda-glassfish-ear-$PLATFORM_VERSION.ear`.

-As of version 7.2, the Camunda job executor resource adapter (RAR) that you uninstalled in step 1 is part of the Camunda EAR and therefore does not need to be installed separately.

 ## 6. Install the Camunda Web Applications

 #### Camunda REST API

+The following steps are required to upgrade the camunda REST API on a Glassfish instance:

+1. Download the REST API web application archive from our [Maven Nexus Server](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/camunda-engine-rest/).
+Or switch to the private repository for the enterprise version (User and password from license required).
+Choose the correct version named `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION.war`.
-Deploy the web application `$WLS_DISTRIBUTION/webapps/camunda-engine-rest-$PLATFORM_VERSION-wls.war` to your Oracle WebLogic instance.
+2. Deploy the web application archive to your Glassfish instance.

 #### Camunda Cockpit, Tasklist, and Admin

+The following steps are required to upgrade the camunda web applications Cockpit, Tasklist, and Admin on a Glassfish instance:

+1. Download the camunda web application archive from our [Maven Nexus Server](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/webapp/camunda-webapp-glassfish/).
+Or switch to the private repository for the enterprise version (User and password from license required).
+Choose the correct version named `$PLATFORM_VERSION/camunda-webapp-glassfish-$PLATFORM_VERSION.war`.
-Deploy the web application `$WLS_DISTRIBUTION/webapps/camunda-webapp-ee-wls-$PLATFORM_VERSION.war` to your Oracle WebLogic instance.
+2. Deploy the web application archive to your Glassfish instance.

 <div class="alert alert-info">
   <p><strong>LDAP Entity Caching</strong></p>
-  <p>With 7.2, it is possible to enable entity caching for Hypertext Application Language (HAL) requests that the Camunda web applications make.
-This can be especially useful when you use Camunda in combination with LDAP.
-To activate caching, the Camunda webapp artifact has to be modified and the pre-built application cannot be used as is.
+  <p>With 7.2, it is possible to enable entity caching for Hypertext Application Language (HAL) requests that the camunda web applications make.
+This can be especially useful when you use camunda in combination with LDAP.
+To activate caching, the camunda webapp artifact has to be modified and the pre-built application cannot be used as is.
 See the <a href="ref:/api-references/rest/#overview-hypertext-application-language-hal-caching-of-hal-relations">REST Api Documentation</a> for details.</p>
 </div>

 [configuration-location]: ref:/api-references/deployment-descriptors/#descriptors-bpm-platformxml-configure-location-of-the-bpm-platformxml-file